Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Introduction

-In this paper, we extend the MAC-BC rate duality to the forward and reverse links of the B-MAC networks.
-The duality has a deep connection to the new water-filling structure and can be used to design low complexity iterative algorithms.
-The extension is a simple consequence of the signal-to-interference-plus-noise power ratio (SINR) duality.
-The SINR duality states that if a set of SINRs is achievable in the forward links, then the same SINRs
+In this paper, we extend the MAC-BC duality to the forward and reverse links of the B-MAC networks.
+The duality is deeply connected to the new water-filling structure and can be used to design efficient iterative algorithms.
+The extension is a simple consequence of the signal-to-interference-plus-noise power ratio (SINR) duality, which states that if a set of SINRs is achievable in the forward links, then the same SINRs

-{} can be achieved in the reverse links when the set of transmit and receive beamforming vectors are fixed and the roles of transmit and receive beams are exchanged in the reverse links.
+{} can be achieved in the reverse links when the set of transmit and receive beamforming vectors are fixed and the roles of transmit and receive beams are exchanged.

-{} Thus, optimizing the transmit vectors of the forward links is equivalent to optimizing the receive vectors in the reverse links, which can reduce complexity because receive vector optimization is simpler.
-The SINR duality between single-input multiple-output (SIMO) MAC and multiple-input single-output (MISO) BC was first found in \cite{Rashid:98} and further developed in \cite{Visotski__VTC99_SIMODual,Boche_VTC02_GenDual_BF}.
+{} Thus, the optimization of the transmit vectors is equivalent to the optimization of the receive vectors in the reverse links, which has lower complexity.
+The SINR duality between MAC and BC was found in \cite{Rashid:98}.
 Alternating optimization based on it has been employed in \cite{Visotski__VTC99_SIMODual,Madhow_VTC99_LOSsinrdual,Chang_TWC02_BFalgduality,Martin_ITV_04_BFdual,Gan_06_GLOBECOM_SPGP,Boche_CISS07_Weighted_sum_rate,Martin_ITS_07_MMSEduality}.
-Significant insight and progress was achieved in \cite{Rao_TOC07_netduality}, where the SINR duality is extended to any one-hop MIMO networks with linear beamformers by the Lagrange duality of linear programming.
+In \cite{Rao_TOC07_netduality}, the SINR duality is extended to any one-hop MIMO networks with linear beamformers.